yft22/sec-gate-oidc/idps/docs/phantauth-kickstart.md

 ## 4- Add users

 No need to request a user.
-Phantauth provide a fake login with no password.
+Phantauth provides a fake login with no password.
 At login time user may choose its own attributes.

 ![register-user](../../docs/assets/phantauth/04-authenticate-user.png)

 ## 6- mapping role on sgate security attributes

 Phantauth does not handle groups/roles as such.
-Nevertheless for testing purpose your may still use gender or order other attributes as a fake security attributes.
+Nevertheless for testing purposes you may still use gender or order other attributes as fake security attributes.

-For this create a profile that request corresponding identity attributes.
+For this, create a profile that requests corresponding identity attributes.
 Available scope [here](https://www.phantauth.net/doc/integration#scope)

 ```json